sw1sh/QuantumPotatoChips/typst/main.typ

   1/4 (1 - x - y + z), 1/4 (1 - x + y - z)
     ).
 $,<eq:bloch-in-wooters>,<code:bloch-in-wooters>)
 The summation of elements in @eq:bloch-in-wooters along columns results in $1/2(1+z)$ and $1/2(1-z)$, which represent the probabilities associated with projective measurements along the Pauli-Z axis.
 Similarly, summing the elements along rows yields $1/2(1+x)$ and $1/2(1-x)$, which correspond to the probabilities of measurements along the Pauli-X axis#footnote[Pauli-Z and Pauli-X measurement can be interpreted as the position (Pauli-Z) and momentum (Pauli-X) measurements within the phase space.].
-In other words, in this case, there is no need for shrinking or applying any extra transformation as in @eq:stoch-shrink for SIC-POVM case.
+In other words, in this case, there is no need for scaling or applying any extra transformation as in @eq:stoch-shrink for SIC-POVM case.

-Wootters phase-space basis is no longer a proper distribution, and it is usually referred to as _quasi_-distribution.
-This provides a new insight into quantum potato chips because states within chips correspond to the subset of quasi-distributions with all entries being positive.
+Wootters phase-space basis is no longer a proper probability distribution, and it is usually referred to as _quasi_-distribution.
+This provides another description of quantum potato chips as states that correspond to the subset of quasi-distributions with all entries being positive.

 #subpar.grid(
   figure(